 #3 – Proper Attire

 Congratulations, you’ve landed an interview!
 Now what?
-The next thing you’ll need to get the job you desperately want, is proper attire.
+The next thing you’ll need to get the job you desperately want is proper attire.
 While you shouldn’t judge a book by its cover, dressing the part goes a long way with prospective employers.
-With every job comes a certain dress code and your interviewer needs to know that you can maintain a professional appearance.
+Every job comes to a certain dress code and your interviewer needs to know that you can maintain a professional appearance.

 #4 – Preparation

 Another thing you must have in order to land your dream job is proper preparation.
 Even the most experienced of us can let an opportunity slip right through our fingers if we don’t prepare for the interview.